IanESmith/static-website/Services/cdmp/notes.md

 - had the first technical show and tell for the developer community

 ### About to do/doing
-- continuing work on the july release funcationality
+- continuing work on the July Release functionality
 - create method of connecting any new environments to the Hardware Security Modules
 - complete the programme health check questionairre and invite ABC, HMPO and CDP folk to submit their responses
 - publish and share the roadmap for 2018 showing all our deliverables for ABC, HMPO and CDP